rubenrubiob/symfony2-deployer/README.md

 Note that the project must already be configured at the specified host as it only updates the source code, it does not install it.

+### `rollback`

+It rollbacks the code to a specified commit or to a number of revisions back.
+It requires a parameter, revision, that may be a number —rolling back that number of commits— or a string —rolling back to that revision.

 ========================

 ## Execution

 You can call any task to be executed from the command line.
-The most useful are `pre_deploy` and `deploy`:
+The most useful are `pre_deploy`, `deploy` and `rollback`:

 ```bash
 fab --set server=server_name pre_deploy